jserv/mini-arm-os/README.md

 ----------------------------------------------------------------------------

 **STEP 1.**
-Select a target name for your device,such as STM32F429 In this guide,we assume its name is "LPC_EXAMPLE".
+Select a target name for your device,such as `f429disco`.

+In this guide,we will assume its name is "example_device" with vendor name "LPC".

-Create "LPC_EXAMPLE" directory in "platform" and "cmsis" directory.
+Create `example_device` directory in "platform" and `LPCexample_device` directory in "cmsis" directory.

-Create "inc" and "src" directory in "platform/LPC_EXAMPLE/"
+Create "include" and "src" directory in "platform/example_device/"

 **STEP 2.**
 Introducing your CMSIS for your target,where it should be in the [mbed repo](https://github.com/mbedmicro/mbed/tree/master/libraries/mbed/targets/cmsis).

-For example,the CMSIS for STM32F429 could be found [here](https://github.com/mbedmicro/mbed/tree/master/libraries/mbed/targets/cmsis/TARGET_STM/TARGET_STM32F4/TARGET_DISCO_F429ZI).
+For example,the CMSIS for STM32F429i-discovery could be found [here](https://github.com/mbedmicro/mbed/tree/master/libraries/mbed/targets/cmsis/TARGET_STM/TARGET_STM32F4/TARGET_DISCO_F429ZI).

 We only need ".h" files,do not copy any ".c" files.

-Put the header files into "cmsis/LPC_EXAMPLE" [cmsis](https://github.com/JaredCJR/cmsis) is a submodule in this project,maintianed by [Jia-Rung Chang](https://github.com/JaredCJR).
+Put the header files into `cmsis/LPCexample_device`.

+[cmsis](https://github.com/JaredCJR/cmsis) is a submodule in this project,maintianed by [Jia-Rung Chang](https://github.com/JaredCJR).

 Pull request is welcome!